This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 - You will be taken to the bronchoscopy room and moved onto a bed or table.
 A small pillow or folded towel may be placed under your head.
 Your eyes may be covered with eye pads.
-Your caregiver will place a mouthguard to help protect your teeth.
-Your caregiver will give you medicine to numb your throat, help you relax, or stop coughing or gagging.
+Your healthcare provider will place a mouthguard to help protect your teeth.
+Your healthcare provider will give you medicine to numb your throat, help you relax, or stop coughing or gagging.
 These medicines may be taken by mouth, gargled, or sprayed on your throat.

-- Your caregiver will gently pass the scope through your nose or mouth and into your airway.
+- Your healthcare provider will gently pass the scope through your nose or mouth and into your airway.
 He will examine each part that the scope passes, such as the trachea.
 He may take tissue samples and send them to the lab for tests.
 He will remove foreign objects or tumors that may be blocking your airway.
-Your caregiver may also insert tools, such as lasers, probes, or needles, through the scope.
+Your healthcare provider may also insert tools, such as lasers, probes, or needles, through the scope.
 These will be used to heat or freeze tissues, stop bleeding, or place a stent (tube) or balloon.
 He may take pictures of the inside of your airway.
-Your caregiver will gently remove the scope when the procedure is finished.
+Your healthcare provider will gently remove the scope when the procedure is finished.

 After your procedure:

-You will be allowed to go home when your caregiver says it is okay.
-If your caregiver wants you to stay in the hospital, you will be taken back to your hospital room.
+You will be allowed to go home when your healthcare provider says it is okay.
+If your healthcare provider wants you to stay in the hospital, you will be taken back to your hospital room.
 You may need the following:

 - Chest x-ray: This is a picture of your lungs and heart.
-Caregivers use it to check for infection, collapsed lung, or fluid around the heart and lungs.
+Healthcare providers use it to check for infection, collapsed lung, or fluid around the heart and lungs.